Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Results and discussion

 \section{Results and discussion}

-Invariant $p_T$ spectra for $\pi^0$, $\eta$, and $K_S$ mesons in different U$+$U collision centrality intervals and MB collisions are shown in panels (a), (b) and (c) of Fig.~\ref{fig:Fig2_pi0_eta_ks_invariant_pT_spectra}, respectively.
+Invariant $p_T$ spectra for $\pi^0$ and $\eta$ mesons in different U$+$U collision centrality intervals and MB collisions are shown in panels~(a) and (b) of Fig.~\ref{fig:Fig2_pi0_eta_invariant_pT_spectra}, respectively.
 At low \pt the measurements are limited by the rapidly decreasing $S/B$ ratio, and at high \pt by the available statistics.
-In central U$+$U collisions $\pi^0$, $\eta$ and $K_S$ yields are measured up to 16, 14 and 12 GeV/$c$, respectively.
-At $p_T>5$ GeV/$c$ for $\pi^0$ and $\eta$ and at $p_T>6$ GeV/$c$ for $K_S$ the meson spectra are fitted to the power-law function:
+In central U$+$U collisions $\pi^0$ and $\eta$ yields are measured up to 16 and 14 GeV/$c$, respectively.
+At $p_T>5$ GeV/$c$ the meson spectra are fitted to the power-law function:

 where $A$ and $n$ are free parameters.
-The estimated values of these parameters and the $\chi^2/NDF$ values are listed in Table~\ref{tab5} for each meson species and centrality interval of U$+$U collisions
+The estimated values of these parameters and the $\chi^2/NDF$ values are listed in Table~\ref{tab:spectra_fits} for each meson species and centrality interval of U$+$U collisions

-The $\eta/\pi^0$ and $K_S/\pi^0$ ratios ($R_{\eta/\pi^0}$ and $R_{K_S/\pi^0}$) as a function of $p_T$ for different U$+$U centrality intervals are presented in panels (a) and (b) of Fig.~\ref{fig:Fig3_eta_and_ks_to_pi0_ratios}.
-The comparison of $\eta/\pi^0$ ratios obtained in U$+$U and Au$+$Au~\cite{Adare:2012wg} collisions is shown in Fig.~\ref{fig:Fig4_eta_to_pi0_ratios_UU_and_AuAu}.
-Within uncertainties the measured $R_{\eta/\pi^0}$ and $R_{K_S/\pi^0}$ are independent of centrality in the whole $p_T$ range.
-A constant fit to the MB data at $p_T > 4$ GeV/$c$ for $\eta/\pi^0$ and at $p_T > 6$ GeV/$c$ for $K_S/\pi^0$ results in $\eta/\pi^0 = 0.476 \pm 0.016$ and $K_S/\pi^0 = 0.51 \pm 0.07$, and the various centrality bins are consistent with this value.
-Similar results were obtained in hadron-hadron, hadron-nucleus, nucleus-nucleus and $e^{+}e^{-}$ collisions in a wide range of collision energies $\sqrt{s_{_{NN}}}=3$--2760 GeV (see for instance~\cite{Busser:1974yj,Apanasevich:2002wt,Adler:2006bv,Adare:2014eyu,Aidala:2018ond,Acharya:2018yhg}).
-This suggests that the QGP medium produced in U$+$U collisions either does not affect the jet fragmentation into light mesons (it is similar as in vacuum) or it affects the \piz, $\eta$ and $K_S$ the same way, despite their different flavor content.
+The $\eta/\pi^0$ ratios ($R_{\eta/\pi^0}$) as a function of $p_T$ for different U$+$U centrality intervals are presented in panel~(a) of Fig.~\ref{fig:Fig3_eta_to_pi0_ratios}.
+The comparison of $\eta/\pi^0$ ratios obtained in U$+$U and Au$+$Au~\cite{Adare:2012wg} collisions is shown in panel~(b) of the same figure.
+Within uncertainties the measured $R_{\eta/\pi^0}$ are independent of centrality in the whole $p_T$ range.
+A constant fit to the MB data at $p_T > 4$ GeV/$c$ for $\eta/\pi^0$ results in $\eta/\pi^0 = 0.476 \pm 0.016$, and the various centrality bins are consistent with this value.
+Similar results were obtained in hadron-hadron, hadron-nucleus, nucleus-nucleus and $e^{+}e^{-}$ collisions in a wide range of collision energies $\sqrt{s_{_{NN}}}=3$--2760 GeV (see for instance~\cite{Busser:1974yj,Apanasevich:2002wt,Adler:2006bv,Aidala:2018ond,Acharya:2018yhg}).
+This suggests that the QGP medium produced in U$+$U collisions either does not affect the jet fragmentation into light mesons (it is similar as in vacuum) or it affects the \piz and $\eta$ the same way, despite their different flavor content.